 - Pavilion of Mother Teresa, dedicated to Mother Teresa’s family, life and work.

-Royal tombs of Selca e Poshtme
+Royal tombs of Selca e Poshtme, Pogradec

-Royal tombs of Selca and Poshtme are located near the town of Pogradec, on the right bank of the river Shkumbin on elevation of 1040 m above the sea level.
+Royal tombs of Selca and Poshtme are located near the town of Pogradec, on the right bank of the river Shkumbin on an elevation of 1040 m above the sea level.
 The ancient Iron Age Illyrian settlement was destroyed in antiquity.
 However, the site is now known for the associated necropolis used by the Illyrian kings during the 4th and 3rd centuries BC.
 Probably, during this period, the city was an important political and economic center.
 In 1996, Albania included the Royal tombs in the UNESCO World heritage list of proposals.

 Skanderbeg Museum is located in Kruja Castle and honours the name of George Kastrioti Skanderbeg, a national hero who successfully defended the first Albanian state against the Ottomans and its military achievements.
 The exhibits include paintings, armour and other original military artefacts.
 Although there is a replica of the hero’s goat head-topped helmet, the original can be seen in the Museum of Fine Arts in Vienna, Austria.